 How Many People Are on the Sex Offender Registry?

 Florida has almost 70,000 residents on the sex offender registry.
 Nationwide, there are almost 900,000 sexual offenders on the registry.

 What is the Difference Between a Sexual Predator and a Sexual Offender?

 The difference between a sexual predator and a sexual offender is the severity of the crime for which they’ve been convicted.
 Sexual predators are sex offenders who have also been convicted of a first-degree felony that is related to sexual misconduct or who has been convicted of two second-degree felonies related to sexual misconduct.
 Sexual predators have more stringent registry reporting requirements.

-How to Get Off the Sex Offender Registry
+How to Get Off the Sex Offender Registry in Florida